gitjoelt/shoogibot/README.md

 APPURL=Your App URL
 AZURESEARCHKEY=Your Key Here
 AZURESPELLKEY=Your Key Here
+AZURETEXTRECKEY=Your Key Here
 MONGODB_URI=Your Connection String Here
 TOKEN=Your Token Here
 YOUTUBEKEY=Your Key Here
+TWITTERCONSUMERKEY=Your Key Here
+TWITTERCONSUMERSECRET=Your Key Here
+TWITTERACCESSTOKENKEY=Your Key Here
+TWITTERACCESSTOKENSECRET=Your Key Here
 ```

 If you are planning on running this project locally through the _heroku local_ command you will need to add an .env file to the root of the project with these environment variables below